Skip to main content

 2. Add the following Bootstrap actions scripts:

-• Install additional python libraries.
+• Install required python libraries.

 • s3://tecton.ai.public/install_scripts/install_python_libraries_from_pypi.sh